PoissonChevre/docker/cli.md

 docker search <image_name>
 **Pull an image from a Docker Hub**
 docker pull <image_name>

+## GENERAL COMMANDS

+Start the docker daemon
+docker -d
+Get help with Docker.
+Can also use –help on all subcommands docker --help
+Display system-wide information
+docker info

+## CONTAINERS

+A container is a runtime instance of a docker image.
+A container will always run the same, regardless of the infrastructure.
+Containers isolate software from its environment and ensure that it works uniformly despite differences for instance between development and staging.
 **Create and run a container from an image, with a custom name:**
 docker run --name <container_name> <image_name>
 **Run a container with and publish a container’s port(s) to the host.**